Software Development: What is a Hook? Let’s Know About a Few Types of Hooks

 Hooking API

-• EAT and IAT: all EXE / DLL contains API to import and export tables.
+• EAT and IAT: all EXE / DLL contain API to import and export tables.
 These tables contain pointers that indicate the API Entry Point.
-By changing these pointers, making them point to our callback, we have a hook.
-However, if this EXE / DLL does not import API’s, this method will not work;
+By changing these pointers, and making them point to our callback, we have a hook.
+However, if this EXE / DLL does not import APIs, this method will not work;

 • Simple Code Overwriting: As previously mentioned, if it were possible to add a call to our callback at the beginning of the API code, we could “hook it”, making our function run whenever the API was called.
 But there is a problem: if after our code was processed, we wanted to call the original API, we would fall back on our callback, and a stack overflow would be generated.
 One solution would be to undo the hook to be able to call the API, redoing it once it is executed.
 However, during this middle ground, several API calls can be made and would not execute our callback;

-• Inline Hook is when we get the first instructions of a function, and we exchange for a Jump, Push or a Call for our function.
+• An inline Hook is when we get the first instructions of a function, and we exchange them for a Jump, Push, or Call for our function.

 Event Hooking